wanx-troopers/wanx-troopers.github.io/svi.md

 2025-Oct-24 authors uploaded slightly tweaked models to Huggingface alongside old ones.
 New .safetensors are supposed to be better.
 One of the updated model weight files is called film-opt.

+Advice for developers is to generate extensions with a seed different from the one used for the original video.

 ## The Whole Point

 > Normal I2V doesn't do well with more than one input image; VACE (T2V) works but not the base I2V;